| Manufacturing Home

 Often times a sheet is not defective, it is just not flat enough.
 In sheet metal industrial practice, a sheet may be passed through a series of leveling rolls that flex the sheet in opposite directions to flatten it.
 Another interesting defect that can occur in flat rolling is alligatoring, where the work being rolled actually splits in two during the process.
 The two parts of the work material travel in opposite directions relative to their respective rolls.

 In shape rolling manufacture, a work piece will often experience different amounts of reduction in different areas of its cross section.
 One of the goals of roll pass design is to properly design a series of reductions in such a way as to mitigate the relative differences in shape change between areas, in order to avoid material defects.
 Improper reductions of the product can cause warping or cracking of the material.
-Metal rolling practice is not always the cause of warping or cracking, sometimes defects in the metal being formed may be the reason.
+Metal rolling practice is not always the cause of warping or cracking, sometimes defects in the metal being rolled may be the reason.

 In the two high reversing mill the direction of spin of the rolls can be reversed.
 This enables the work to travel through in one direction, then back through in the other direction.
 A series of reductions can be made using the same set of rolls, by passing the work back and forth.
 Disadvantages of the two high reversing mill include the mechanical requirements and power to constantly overcome and reverse the angular momentum of the rolls.